mathspp/mathspp/pages/02.blog/00.tags/game-theory/blog.md

 title: "Game theory blog articles"
 ---

-# <a href="/blog/tags/game theory" class="label label-primary tag-title">game theory</a>
+# “game theory” tag

-## Articles about the mathematical field of game theory and its applications
+## articles about the mathematical field of game theory and its applications